 What we can currently say is that there exist areas that the providers do not reach.
 Why does this occur?
 The most basic reason is that it is not profitable to do so.
 The simplest representation of this is to say that the net present value of the project (NPV) is negative for all players.

 Though to our judgment it is likely the NPV is negative, there could also be game theoretic reasons why we see no investment even though the NPV is positive.
-Specifically for Cyta which is (1) required to give wholesale access to its network to other providers, (2) likely one of the most efficient operators, it is possible that the project could be profitable but lack of monopoly on the retail price causes Cyta to not invest.
+Specifically, for Cyta which is (1) required to give wholesale access to its network to other providers, (2) likely one of the most efficient operators, it is possible that the project could be profitable but lack of monopoly on the retail price causes Cyta to not invest.
 In summary, for Cyta, we must assume that the wholesale NPV is close to zero because of regulation and that the retail NPV is not sufficient to overcome the cost of investing.

-For other players who can potentially develop this infrastructure and are not obligated to give wholesale access, such as Cablenet and Primetel, we can make a different inference.
+For other players who can potentially develop this infrastructure and are not obligated to give wholesale access if funded by own resources, such as Cablenet and Primetel, we can make a different inference.
 This is because these players would have the potential to make both wholesale profits and retail profits had they developed infrastructure in these areas.
 Given that they have not developed infrastructure, we can say that the total NPV of both Cablenet and Primetel must have been negative after taking into account the fixed costs of developing the infrastructure.
 If the Cypriot government were to retain this present asymmetric structure where Cyta must give wholesale access but not its competitors, it seems that Cyta would only bid based on the difference between its retail NPV and its cost of development, whilst Cablenet and Primetel would bid on the difference between the maximum of the retail price and wholesale price from the cost of development.
 In other words, competitors might be ready to bid on the lot even if they do not expect it to be profitable for them to operate it, because they can just rent it to Cyta so Cyta can operate it.

 So why would companies invest in these lots if the NPV is negative?
 We now come to the reason why the subsidy is necessary.
 The subsidy is meant to act to overcome the fixed cost.
-Since the subsidy for each lot is 12 million, this means we expect that the bid amounts will be strictly less than 12 million.
+Since the subsidy for each lot is just below Euro 12 million, this means we expect that the bid amounts will be strictly less than Euro 12 million.